Birch Gilet

 Making it your own

 Colour substitutions: Colour is such a personal thing so I would always suggest going for what grabs you!
 However, if you want to preserve the original ‘spirit’ of the design you'll want to ensure you keep the tonal contrast which is strong feature of the design.
 I'd suggest using a dark shade for the back, a similar shade in the finer (Kidsilk Haze) yarn used in conjunction with a significantly paler tone of the same colour of Kid Classic for the fronts.
-Keeping it fairly neutral will also make for a very versatile garment that you could wear with most colours.
-Here are a few suggestions:

-• navy with a pale, icy blue
+navy with a pale, icy blue

-• deep forrest green with a pale eau de nil
+deep forrest green with a pale eau de nil

-• earthy brown with a pale ochre or orange
+earthy brown with a pale ochre or orange

 Yarn Substitutions: For easier results I'd suggest using the original yarns unless you are happy to do plenty of swatching!
-If you do want to switch yarns, the type of fibre is key (especially for the fronts) to ensure a soft fabric that will drape nicely for the water fall style.
+If you do want to switch yarns, the type of fabric you achieve is key (especially for the fronts) to ensure a soft fabric that will drape nicely for the water fall style.
 Some haze/halo is good, but not too much texture or there’ll not be enough stitch definition to show off the moss st border and fine cables.
 For more tips on substituting yarns see this post.

-Making Alterations: The shaping for the armhole is quite complex given that the front and back differ in terms of gauge and direction of knitting, so any alterations are really not for the faint hearted!
+Making Modifications: The shaping for the armhole is quite complex given that the front and back differ in terms of gauge and direction of knitting, so any alterations are really not for the faint hearted!
 I wouldn't recommend altering the shapings of this garment unless you are really confident, and if so just add some extra rows to the straight bit of the armhole after all decreases are complete.
 You then have to calculate what this would be in terms of additional stitches (in the different tension/gauge) which you would add to the cast on of the fronts, and ensure those extra stitches fall at the straight bit of the armhole, i.e. when you cast off stitches.

 If you need to add length to your Birch Gilet, again you have to consider the front has a different gauge and direction of knitting to the back.
 So definitely stick to adding any extra length to the straight areas, and consider that length for the back = extra rows, whereas length on the front = extra stitches (in the different tension/gauge!).
 Don’t forget you’ll need more yarn if you are making it longer.